Sheet Cake Serving chart

 Decoding Cake Sizes

 Sheet cakes come in many sizes.
-They range from small, medium, to large.
-Small ones might be labeled as quarter sheet, medium as half sheet, and large as full sheet.
+They range from small, to medium, to large.
+Small ones might be labeled as quarter sheets, medium as half sheets, and large as full sheets.
 Here’s a snapshot:

 Cake TypeSize (inches)Feeds Approximately